ntl/orchestra/README.md

 class MyObserver
   def update event_name, *args
     case event_name
-    when :performance_started then "Hello"
+    when :operation_entered then "Hello"
-    when :performance_finished then "World!"
+    when :operation_exited then "World!"
     when :node_entered then "Hello from within a node" when :node_exited then "Goodbye from within a node" when :error_raised then "Ruh roh!"